Katy Mills: COVID-19 pandemic (2019-present)

 Katy Mills briefly closed for shopping, and was only available for mall walkers.
 Simon added special signage to keep shoppers safe.
-This was a hard time for Katy Mills, as most of its original stores are closing, such as Lane Bryant, Justice, New York and Company, Wilson’s Leather, Bass, Motherhood Maternity, A’Gaci, Naturalizer, Great American Cookies and worst of all, Last Call.
+Most of its original stores closed permanently, such as Naturalizer and Great American Cookies.
+But most of the stores also went out of business, such as Lane Bryant, Justice, New York and Company, Wilson's Leather, Bass, Motherhood Maternity, A’Gaci, and Last Call.
 Sprint was merged into T-Mobile, causing Sprint to become another T-Mobile location.
-Immediately after A’Gaci closed, it became Fashion Q again, but was ultimately replaced with Madrag, causing Fashion Q to relocate to the former space of DressBarn.
+Immediately after A’Gaci closed, it became Fashion Q again, but was ultimately replaced with Madrag, causing Fashion Q to relocate to the former space of Dressbarn.
 When Fashion Q would become Crazy Boss, the Justice store space remained vacant, eventually finding Fashion Q a new, permanent home.
 This time, it will stay.

 Katy Mills reopened for shopping in 2021, but some of its stores permanently closed, such as Van Heusen and Robert Wayne Footwear.
 The closure of Van Heusen was depressing for most shoppers.
 This also marked the return of F.Y.E., but instead of being a music/video seller, it is instead similar to the now-defunct ThinkGeek stores, as it sells novelty items based on video games.
 Another store that returned was Go!
-Calendars Games & Toys, but this was only Katy Mills third attempt to reintroduce the store, as it was quickly replaced with NextLevel.
+Calendars Games & Toys, but that was Katy Mills' third attempt to reintroduce the store, as it was quickly replaced with NextLevel.

 2022 saw the closure of Kipling and MasterCuts.
-Eventually, Katy Mills debuted lots of new stores, such as The Cheesecake Factory, Pandora, Aerie, Miniso, Dig World, and Lee Wrangler.
+Eventually, Katy Mills debuted lots of new stores, such as The Cheesecake Factory, Pandora, Aerie, Miniso, Dig World, Lee Wrangler, and Kilwin’s Chocolate & Ice Cream.
 This also marked the return of Great American Cookies and Lucky Brand Jeans.
 Instead of re-opening in its original space (which is currently occupied by Coach), Lucky Brand Jeans opened in the space adjacent to Coach, between Coach and Samsonite.
 Due to the chain becoming defunct by the end of 2022, Nestlé Toll House Café was replaced by Great American Cookies, thus making a comeback to Katy Mills.

+2023 saw the additions of Puma, Slick City Action Park and Sephora, along with the renovation of Adidas.

+2024 came with major changes, such as the closure of Tommy Bahama’s, Ferso’s Traditional Mexican Cuisine, Restoration Hardware, and the announcement of Primark opening in the mall the following year.
+It was also announced that new stores would open, such as Kozē Shake, True Religion, Coffee Fellows, and BN Jewelry.
+Following the announcement, BoxLunch moved to the space formerly occupied by Bath & Body Works.
+It was also announced that Rainforest Café would undergo an Aztec-focused renovation starting October.
+The mall gained widespread attention in December of that year when a firearm went off in the mall, causing shoppers to clear the area.
+No injuries or fatalities were initially reported, until a confirmation hours later that one injury had been reported.
+The suspects, being an 18-year-old man and an unidentified juvenile have since been arrested.